splunk/splunk-connect-for-snmp/docs/configuration/rabbitmq-configuration.md

 ### RabbitMQ configuration file

-RabbitMQ configuration is keep in `values.yaml` file in section `rabbitmq`.
+RabbitMQ configuration is kept in `values.yaml` file in section `rabbitmq`.
 `values.yaml` is being used during the installation process for configuring Kubernetes values.

 Example: